Transition guide

 Ambitious About Autism

-- Supporting children and young people with Autism
+• Supporting children and young people with Autism, includes an Employability programme

 Contact

-- Specific sections of the website are on transition to adulthood.
+• Supporting families of disabled children; specific sections of the website are dedicated to transition to adulthood.

 Down Syndrome Association